 If your trekking plans can stretch about eight days, you might require a 70 liter or above the capacity bag.

 This trek might include days of trekking without any halt to any motel or restaurants.
-A raw trek like that of Gangotri or to the Kashmir Great Lakes can be included in it.
+A raw trek like that of Gangotri or to the Kedarkantha can be included in it.
 This one must include necessaries of sleep equipment to heavy stuff like trekking or snow boots to multiple clothing accessories like woolens and waterproof jackets.